stianang/angelsenCppWeb/README.md

 * https://gitlab.com/eidheim/Simple-Web-Server
 * https://github.com/hughperkins/Jinja2CppLight

-And a a copy of standalone boost asio.
+And a copy of standalone boost asio.

 The project is using HTTPS, so the OpenSSL libraries are required.